 Workers' Compensation: Statutory benefits and \$5 million for Employers Liability.
-As of January 1, 2015, the CSU has placed primary workers' compensation coverage through risk transfer to the CSAC Excess Insurance Authority.
+As of January 1, 2015, the CSU has offset its self-insured exposure by placing primary workers' compensation coverage through risk transfer to the CSAC Excess Insurance Authority.

 Under the Employers Liability insurance, the State and its employees (as defined in Section 810.2 of the Government Code) are insured for any tort liability that may develop through carrying out official activities, including State official operations on non-State owned property.